MasakoSuzuki/Jaric_etal_2018/README.md

 IDR was calculated with idr (idr/2.0.2/python.3.4.1-atlas-3.11.30).
 The obtained peaks were merged with bedtools merge function (bedtools2/2.26.0/gcc.4.4.7).
 We used 0.05 as the threshold.
 IDR_cal.sh has the code used in this study.
 Data quality

 We performed QC on the obtained reads with the ChIPQC Bioconductor package.
-The stats were listed in Suppl.
-Table XXX in the manuscript.
 We obtained 180589 to 310212 peaks at FDR<0.05 (average=229,639, standard deviation=44,830).
 QC_analysis.rmd has the code used in this study.